CameronPaton/camdev-blog/content/articles/Get_Started_with_VueJS.md

 </script>
 ```

-We can now use string interpolation in our div with an id of "app" to output whatever data is stored in our Vue instance.
+We can now use string interpolation in our div with an id of "app" to output whatever data value is stored in our Vue instance.
 This is shown below:

 ```markup[integrate.html]
 <body>